Enter the total of other allowable adjustments as described below. Include an explanation for each adjustment.

 When the adjustment is not attributable to any one spouse, it must be prorated based on the net income amounts on line 26.
 Calculate through line 26 as if the adjustment in question were excluded.

-If the adjustment is attributable to a dependent, such as the tuition and fees deduction, it is prorated based on net income before the adjustment in question.
+If the adjustment is attributable to a dependent, such as the student loan interest deduction, it is prorated based on net income before the adjustment in question.